 Thesis Requirements.
-To satisfy the research requirement for the Master of Science degree, candidates must present a thesis and defend it in an oral examination.
+To satisfy the research requirement for the Master of Science degree, candidates must write a thesis and defend it in an oral examination.
 Applied Project Requirements.
 Candidates pursuing the applied project option must present their applied project and defend it in an oral examination conducted by the faculty member who supervises the project.
-The project should be an analytical report based on field experience.
+The project should be an analytical report.
+Concurrent M.A.
+Anthropology/M.S.
+Justice Studies.
+Graduate students in the School of Justice Studies and the Department of Anthropology are able to receive a concurrent Master of Science degree in Justice Studies and Master of Arts degree in Anthropology with a concentration in sociocultural anthropology.
+The program is designed for individuals with combined and complementary knowledge and skills.
+It prepares them for basic and applied research and administrative and educational activities related to justice studies and anthropology.
+Students must apply and be admitted separately to each program in accordance with the guidelines of the Graduate College, the Department of Anthropology, and the School of Justice Studies.
 Foreign Language Requirements.
 None.